 In 1890 £.100.00 was offered for “Stately” to be felled and used as timber, a huge amount for a tree at this time an agricultural labourer would have earned about £.25 to £.30 a year, but the offer was fortunately declined.

-In the mid-1920’s Lillian Boys Behrens wrote that Fredville House had once stood at the end of a long avenue of trees but that at the time of writing only a few oaks remained.
-She said that two of the largest oaks near to the house known to have been flourishing in 1554 were recorded as “The Ancient Bear’ and ‘King Fredville Oak’ .
-The later appears to be an alternative name for “Majesty”, and “The Ancient Bear’ for either “Beauty” or “Stately”.
-Mrs. Boys Behrens also offered her opinion that Fredville’s gardens also contained the finest magnolia tree in England.
+Lillian Boys Behrens wrote in “Under thirty-seven kings; legends & records of the family of Boys“, published in 1926, that Fredville House had once stood at the end of a long avenue of trees but that at the time of writing only a few oaks remained.
+She recorded that two of the largest oaks near to the house were known to have been flourishing in 1554 and were then known as “The Ancient Bear’ and ‘King Fredville Oak’ .
+The later may have been an earlier name for “Majesty”, and “The Ancient Bear’ for either “Beauty” or “Stately”., unfortunately no accurate records of the trees seem to exist from these earlier times.
+In her book Mrs. Boys Behrens also offered the opinion that Fredville’s gardens also contained the finest magnolia tree in England.

-The Majesty Oak is featured in World Tree Story, for more information about this book, please go to www.indiegogo.com/projects/world-tree-story/x/6442094
+The Majesty Oak also features in World Tree Story, for more information about this book, please go to www.indiegogo.com/projects/world-tree-story/x/6442094

 The “Step Tree” and other chestnuts.